AI Impact on UX Design

 Table of contents

 AI is reshaping UX design at speed — but it is not replacing designers.
-This article covers what AI can already do across the design workflow (user research, prototyping, personalisation, accessibility), where it consistently falls short (empathy, brand alignment, stakeholder collaboration), and how the Design Thinking framework exposes those gaps at every stage.
-It also covers the specific tools Singapore UX designers should be using, and what skills to build to stay ahead as AI becomes embedded in every design platform.
+This article covers what AI can already do across the design workflow (user research, prototyping, personalisation, accessibility), where it consistently falls short (empathy, brand alignment, strategic judgment, stakeholder collaboration), and how the Design Thinking framework exposes those gaps at every stage.
+According to Figma's 2025 AI report, 78% of designers say AI speeds up their workflows — but only 58% say it improves the quality of their work, and 40% don't fully trust AI-generated outputs.
+The implications are clear: AI augments the speed of execution while human judgment remains the quality gate.
+This article also covers the specific tools Singapore UX designers should be using in 2026, and what skills to build to stay ahead as AI becomes embedded in every design platform.

 The rise of artificial intelligence has fuelled debates across every industry.
 In UX design, the question is pointed: will AI replace designers altogether?